auraphp/Aura.Signal/README.md

 Instantiating the Signal Manager
 --------------------------------

 First, instantiate the signal `Manager` class.
-The easiest way to do this is to call the `scripts\instance.php` script.
+The easiest way to do this is to call the `aura.signal/scripts/instance.php` script.

     <?php
     $signal = require '/path/to/aura.signal/scripts/instance.php';